 - Share the content: We both get non-exclusive rights to all the images we create together.
 This is probably the most common type of collab shoot.

 - Split the content: We each get exclusive rights to publish about half of the images we create together.
-They can be split by time (first hour are yours, second are mine), order taken (even numbered shots are yours, odd are mine), location (you get the red background shots, I get the white background shots), concept (you get the bathtub shots, I get the outdoor shots) or any other split that's fair and we're comfortable with.
+They can be split by time (first hour are yours, second are mine), order taken (even numbered shots are yours, odd are mine), location (you get the red background shots, I get the white background shots), concept (you get the bathtub shots, I get the outdoor shots) or any other split that's fair and we're both comfortable with.

 - Share the Proceeds: Under this approach, we sell the content through one or more venues (e.g. BentBox, DeviantArt, ManyVids, our personal websites, etc.).
 Under this model, we both promote the content on social media and we split the proceeds 50/50.